Harvey3141/FXParameters/Documentation/FX OSC API.md

 The FX API offers functionalities that include:

-- Loading OSC node settings from a JSON configuration file for flexible setup.
+- Loading OSC node settings from a JSON configuration file
 - Sending messages at specified intervals with a controlled rate to manage traffic efficiently.
-- Processing "/GET" requests and other messages to update or fetch FX parameters.
 - Optionally sending real-time FX parameter changes to configured OSC nodes.

 ## OSC Messages